yvg/yvg.github.io/src/md/drafts/leaving-us-big-tech-in-one-week.md

 | Secrets | Vault | gopass + age |
 | Logs | Loki, SigNoz, Grafana | VictoriaLogs |
 | Uptime | Uptime Kuma | Gatus |

+I hope this inspires more people to move away from US Big Tech.
+Wheter you run on GCP, AWS, or Azure, most of what we need has a European or self-hosted alternative.

+If you have done something similar, or are planning to, tell me on Mastodon.
+Replies to the post's toot show up as comments below :)